danclegg/chameleon-docs/docs/source/getting-started/ui.rst

 There are five steps to configuring a vision pipeline:

 #.
-Camera and Pipleine Selection
+Camera and Pipeline Selection
 #.
 Input
 #.
 Threshold
 #.
-Conoturs
+Contours
 #.
 Output

 Camera and Pipeline Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the left side there is a dropdown labelled "Camera".
+On the left side, there is a dropdown labelled "Camera".
 This list contains all :ref:`detected cameras<detected-cameras>`.
 The pen icon can be used to rename the camera.

-On the right side there is a dropdown labelled "Pipeline".
+On the right side, there is a dropdown labelled "Pipeline".
 These pipelines contain different settings and they can be easily switched between.
 Any edited configurations will apply only to the selected pipeline.